cloudfoundry/bosh-agent/README.md

 - You have gcc (or an equivalent)
 - You can install packages (brew, apt-get, or equivalent)

-Clone and set up the BOSH repository:
+Clone and set up the BOSH Agent repository:

-- `git clone git@github.com:cloudfoundry/bosh.git` (this may take a while as the BOSH repo is very large)
+- `go get -d github.com/cloudfoundry/bosh-agent`
-- `cd bosh/go_agent`
+- `cd $GOPATH/src/github.com/cloudfoundry/bosh-agent`

-From here on out we assume you're working in `~/workspace/bosh/go_agent`
+From here on out we assume you're working in `$GOPATH/src/github.com/cloudfoundry/bosh-agent`

 - `git checkout develop` (you should always work on the develop branch, never master)
-- `git submodule update --init --recursive`

 Get Golang and its dependencies (Mac example, replace with your package manager of choice):